wordofwarning/wordofwarning.org/warnings/index.md

 #### 2024

 ##### [27 Apr.
 The Lowry | *HIGH STEAKS* by ELOINA](/current/2024/ELOINA)
-Age Advisory: **18+** (parent/guardian/carer discretion).<br>Content Warnings: full frontal nudity, strong language, handling and cooking of raw meat, discussion of genital surgery, discussion of self-harm, depictions of real mother-daughter relationships, and strong language used throughout. *Potential* audience interaction could include coming on stage and drawing ELOINA,this is an invitation and you are encouraged to only do this if you would like.
+Age Advisory: **18+** (parent/guardian/carer discretion).<br>Content Warnings: full frontal nudity, strong language, handling and cooking of raw meat, discussion of genital surgery, discussion of self-harm, depictions of real mother-daughter relationships. *Potential* audience interaction could include coming on stage and drawing ELOINA — this is an invitation and you are encouraged to only do this if you would like.